First Aid in Saskatchewan Workplaces

 First aid supplies

-All worksites must have a first aid station equipped with a first aid box, a first aid register and an instruction manual.
+All worksites must have a first aid station equipped with a first aid kit that meets CSA standards, a first aid register, a suitable first aid manual and any other supplies and equipment that are required.
 Any required emergency phone numbers or procedures should also be posted by the first aid station.

 First aid rooms

-First aid rooms are required when there are likely to be 100 or more workers who are more than 30 minutes from a medical facility.
-The room must be used exclusively to provide first aid, medical examinations and rest for injured workers.
+First aid rooms are required when there are likely to be 100 or more at a distant or isolated place of employment.
+The room must be used exclusively to provide first aid, medical examinations and rest for ill and injured workers.

 The employer or contractor must ensure that a suitable means of transporting injured workers is available if there is no ambulance service within 30 minutes of the worksite.